Parsl/parsl/docs/userguide/workflow.rst

 Parallel dataflows
 ------------------

 Parallel dataflows can be developed by passing data between apps.
-In the following example a a set of files, each with a random number, is crated by the generate app.
-These files are thenconcatenated into a single file, which is subsequently used to compute the sum of all numbers.
+In the following example a set of files, each with a random number, is created by the generate app.
+These files are then concatenated into a single file, which is subsequently used to compute the sum of all numbers.

 .. code-block:: python